5 Privacy Trends for 2025: What to Watch For

 As you can imagine, "basic identity information" is a broad category.
 It includes user-generated data, like social media posts, personal images uploaded to websites, medical records, and other uniquely personal information commonly transmitted online.
 Yes, that means organizations must protect your tweets and Facebook statuses.

 If you don't already have a subsidiary, corporate affiliate, or external data protection officer in EU territory, you can name an unaffiliated person or entity.
 Consider a "GDPR Representative as a Service," where you pay a U.S. company a flat fee to name one of their EU representatives to act as yours.
 Then, you list them as your EU contact to satisfy the GDPR.
-It's a fast and easy way to ensure GDPR compliance.
+It's a fast and easy way to achieve GDPR compliance.

 GDPR compliance means adopting the principle of affirmative consent.
 This requires a switch from an "opt-out" approach to an “opt in” approach concerning data collection and processing.